Mohamed5620/washing-machine/README.md

 - wash
 - rinse
 - spin
-/n also this washing machine has a configurable clock ability with a feature of double wash and pause the spinnig
+*also this washing machine has a configurable clock ability with a feature of double wash and pause the spinnig